 Late papers for Major Essays will be docked half a letter grade each day they are late.
-Late papers for credit/half credit/no credit assignments (all responses, reflections, etc.) will not be accepted.
+Late papers for credit/half credit/no credit assignments (all responses, reflections, etc.) will receive half credit if submitted late.

 Students must receive a C- or higher to pass the course